The-Marcy-Lab-School/marcy-curriculum-docs/README.md

 <details>

 <summary><strong>3.
-Thinking in Systems: Analyzing how individual components and dependencies interact within a larger framework to design reliable, scalable, and maintainable software.</strong></summary>
+Thinking in Systems</strong>: Analyzing how individual components interact with and depend on each other within a larger system.</summary>

 Any set of things that work together can be considered a system.
 Systems can range in scale from a simple algorithm to a complex, multi-layered application.